 That said, we do offer some free consultations.

-The most common scenario: When a potential client has been referred to us by another attorney who understands the type of cases we take.
+The most common scenario: When a potential client has been referred to us by another attorney who knows our firm and understands the type of cases we take.

 When Do You Offer Contingency Fees?

 As mentioned above, most of our employment clients pay by the hour.